For submitting a request to the respective program about distance consultation please visit the Contact Us section.

 Updated on March 5, 2020

-The meetings and public events scheduled at the Foundation within the next two weeks will be canceled.
-Instead of the consultation meeting scheduled for the last Thursday of March, grant seekers will be able to receive consultations remotely via email/video call or phone
+The meetings and public events scheduled at the Foundation within the next months will be canceled.
+Grant seekers will be able to receive consultations remotely via email/video call or phone

 We are glad to respond to your queries and answer all questions you may have with regards to operations of Open Society Georgia Foundation.